TheBlep/Le_Engineer_Blog/README.md

   <img src="static/images/smallnav.png" alt="Small Header">
 </div>

-- The Navbar is simple but striking, providing 6 options aiming to provide multiple functionality to the userwhile still attempting to maintain the minimalist style.
+- The Navbar is simple but striking, providing 6 options aiming to provide multiple functionality to the user while still attempting to maintain the minimalist style.
 - The Logo is highlighted with a small red accent to make it pop, swapping position as necessary depending on device size.
 - On smaller devices, the menu becomes collapsible.
 - The mobile nav button has been placed to the right for ease of use with one hand.